 &lt;sup>56 Department of Finance (2011).
 Strategy for Financial Inclusion: Final Report.
 Dublin: Department of Finance.

-Attempt to access made ons 20 ay 2020.
+&lt;sup>57 Attempt to access made on 21st May 2020.
 The authors have a hard copy.

 &lt;sup>58 In addition to MABS and SVP, the Strategy Steering Group consisted of representatives from the Central Bank, Credit Union movement, Irish Banking Federation (IBF), Irish Payment and Services Organisation (IPSO), National Consumer Agency and the following Government Departments: Communications, Energy & Natural Resources; Community, Equality & Gaeltacht Affairs; Finance, and Social Protection.
 The Project was managed by the Social Finance Foundation (SFF) in conjunction with the Department of Finance.